November 18, 2014

 Empty the spare bedroom, add a pool table, maybe a bar area, a wide screen for movie nights and some very comfy chairs.
 It all adds up to the perfect mantuary for when the lads drop by.

-When the kids leave home it's also worth reviewing your home loan.
+When the kids leave home it’s also worth reviewing your home loan.
 You could be in a position to tap into home equity to fund an investment property and grow wealth for retirement.
-Speak to your Mortgage Choice broker today to find out more
+Speak to me today on 5502 8906 to find out more or click on the 'contact us' tab at the top of the page